 Dr. Hood has an M.S. in Botany from Oklahoma State University, a Ph.D. in Plant Biology from Washington University in St. Louis, and more than thirty five years of experience.
 She is a Distinguished Professor of Agriculture at Arkansas State University and owns two companies – one to produce enzymes for biomass conversion from transgenic plants, and another to help deregulate transgenic plants to produce those proteins and enzymes.
 She runs an active research lab at ASU in plant-based protein production technology and cell wall structure and function.
 Dr. Hood held positions at Utah State University, Washington University in St. Louis, and the Swedish University of Agricultural Sciences.
 She was a Program Director in Molecular and Cellular Biosciences at the National Science Foundation in 2003-2004, and was a leader in forming one of the world’s foremost transgenic plant research groups at ProdiGene, a plant biotechnology company.
 She served as the director of the cell biology group for plant production of therapeutic proteins at Pioneer Hi-Bred International, a Fortune 500 Company.
 Dr. Hood is internationally recognized expert with over 75 publications and patents.
 She is a renowned national and international speaker with a keen interest in the areas of renewable resources, using enzymes for industrial processes rather than chemicals.
 To date her company has produced three (3) single activity cellulases, and a peroxidase.

-Jennifer graduated Summa Cum Laude with a B.S. in Management/Business Administration from Baker College and was an Honor Scholar at Texas Woman’s University.
-She is the Manager of Biofuels Compliance for our strategic partner, Murex LLC.
-In that role, she helps develop and implement compliance strategies, spearheads the company’s marketing and networking efforts, and is involved in compliance and renewable fuel and energy credit trading activities.
-Murex was invited to contribute and be actively involved in QAP discussions with the EPA over the past year, with Jennifer’s working knowledge of RIN Markets and efforts to address RIN liquidity and validity.
-She has recently addressed members of Congress, the EPA, and the Departments of Energy and of Defense on these matters.
+Jennifer graduated Summa Cum Laude with a B.S. in Management/Business Administration (Marketing Minor) from Baker College and was an Honor Scholar at Texas Woman’s University.
+She is the Director of Compliance for our strategic partner, Murex LLC.
+In that role, she helps develop and implement compliance strategies for Murex and all of its partner ethanol plants and is an integral part of the business development and acquisitions team.
+Due to Jennifer’s working knowledge of RIN Markets and her efforts to address RIN liquidity and validity, Murex was invited to contribute and was actively involved in discussions and troubleshooting during the development of the EPA’s QAP program.
+Over the past 9 years, she has addressed members of Congress, the EPA, and the Departments of Energy and of Defense on such matters.
+She has prepared and delivered numerous webinars, conference presentations, and RIN education classes, and has been a member of a number of informative panels.

 James R. Hettenhaus (Ethanol, Commercializing Applications of Biotechnology; Cellulosic Biomass Projects) - U.S.